Tamar Valley Line: Route

+The entire route is supervised from the signalling centre at Plymouth.
 Trains heading towards Gunnislake must collect the branch train staff from a secure cabinet on the platform at St Budeaux Victoria Road before proceeding as the line is operated on the one train working system with only a single unit allowed on the branch at a time.
 Conversely the staff has to be returned to the cabinet by the driver on the return journey before the unit can leave the branch and return to Plymouth.
 This operation was shown in an episode of the Channel 5 documentary series "The Railway - First Great Western" in October 2013.

 There is a small railway museum adjacent to Bere Ferrers railway station which includes a number of converted rail coaches available for holiday let.
 The station sign on the signal box uses the older spelling of 'Beer Ferrers'.

 The section between Bere Ferrers and Calstock Viaduct is on the Bere peninsula, between river Tavy (crossed by the Tavy Bridge) and the river Tamar.
 The driver changes ends of the train at the old junction station of Bere Alston.

-The most southerly road bridge across the Tamar in the Gunnislake area is the A390 road which makes the railway is the quickest way of getting into the city of Plymouth.
+The most southerly road bridge across the Tamar in the Gunnislake area is the A390 road which means the railway is the quickest way of getting into the city of Plymouth.
 The next crossing down river is the Tamar Bridge at Saltash.